-These consolidated financial statements have been prepared in accordance with IFRS assuming the Company will continue as on a going-concern basis.
-The Company has incurred losses and negative cash flows since inception.
-The ability of the Company to continue as a going-concern depends upon its ability to develop and sustain profitable operations and to continue to raise adequate financing.
+These condensed consolidated interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") assuming the Company will continue on a going-concern basis.
+The Company has incurred losses and negative operating cash flows since inception.
+The ability of the Company to continue as a going-concern in the long-term depends upon its ability to develop profitable operations and to continue to raise adequate financing.
+Management is actively targeting sources of additional financing which would assure the long-term continuation of the Company's operations and research programs.

-Management is actively targeting sources of additional financing and collaborative partners which would assure the long-term continuation of the Company's operations and research and product development programs.
-Management believes that the Company has sufficient working capital to maintain its operations for the next fiscal year.
+Management believes that the Company has sufficient working capital to maintain its operations for the next twelve months.